davidtwco/rfcs/text/0000-build-std/0-introduction.md

-    - Proposes adding a `build-std = "always|never"` option to the Cargo configuration which will unconditionally re-build the standard library crates listed in the `build-std-crates` option
+    - Proposes adding a `build-std = "always|never"` option to the Cargo configuration which will unconditionally re-build the standard library crates listed in a new `build-std-crates` option

     - [Proposal](./4-stage-1a.md#proposal)